ruth-katzir/Q_2-corona_hmo/README.md

 # תלויות חיצוניות

-That project in VS Code that uses Node.js, React, MySQL with Sequelize ORM, Express, and Axios, you will need the following external dependencies:
+To set up a project in VS Code using Node.js, React, MySQL with Sequelize ORM, Express, Axios, body-parser, cors, cookie-parser, express-validator, and dotenv, you will need the following external dependencies:

 1. Node.js: A JavaScript runtime environment.
 You can download and install it from the official Node.js website: https://nodejs.org